 New Electronic Certificates Now Offered by Canada

-As of January 4, 2023, Immigration, Refugees, Citizenship Canada (IRCC) is offering electronic Canadian citizenship certificates (e-certificate) as an alternative to the paper versions.
-The new e-certificates are an electronic version of the current paper certificates and are not considered travel documents.
+As of January 4, 2023, Immigration, Refugees, Citizenship Canada (IRCC) is offering electronic Canadian citizenship certificates (e-certificate) as an alternative to paper versions.
+The new e-certificates are electronic versions of the current paper certificates and are not considered travel documents.
 In order to travel, applicants must still obtain a valid passport to travel with.
 E-certificates may be used to obtain a Canadian passport.

 Applications Prior to January 4, 2023

 For individuals who applied for a Canadian citizenship certificate before January 4, 2023, they must be offered the option of obtaining a paper certificate or e-certificate.
 If the applicant is offered the e-certificate option, they will:

 - receive an invitation by email

 - If the invitation is accepted, follow the email’s instructions for your next steps.